nahuelio/boneyard/README.md

 ### Usage

-Once installed, Spinal provides 2 command line tools that will help you with the development process.
+Once installed, Spinal provides a command line tool ready -to-use that could help you with the development process.

-* Spinal Build Tool
-* Spinal Composer

-**Spinal Build Tool**, will allow you to compile your specific project modules and automate the build task to export all your code into your project specific folder.

 **Spinal Composer**, will allow you to test your modules/components code in real time.
 Just by using a simple config json file, this tool will generate a temporal folder, spin up a server to serve all your source code so you can access it with a browser to check the results.
 Also, the server will be listening for code changes (whenever the source code changes, the browser will reload automatically).
+This should be very useful, specially while building spec configurations file from the Spinal IOC package.

 Please, visit the documentation related to the usage of these tools.